Partially Identified Rankings from Pairwise Interactions

-This paper dispenses with these assumptions and addresses the following question: what can be learned about the true population ranking from data on pairwise interactions within a general tournament structure?
-First, we demonstrate that the answer depends on two factors: the link function and the topological structure of the tournament graph.
+First, we demonstrate that the answer depends on two factors: the link function and the structure of the tournament graph.
 The link function defines the relationship between latent merits and pairwise interaction outcomes, while the tournament graph is an undirected graph where vertices represent teams, and edges connect teams that interact.
 Assumptions about the link function and the structure of the tournament graph determine what can be inferred about the true ranking.
 Second, we develop a procedure to test whether a particular ranking is compatible with the observed pairwise data.
 Since the true underlying probabilities of observed outcomes are unknown, it is important to determine whether differences in observed ranking positions are due to sample uncertainty or reflect actual differences in latent merits.

 As a first contribution, we show that when a linear parametric form for the link function is assumed, such as in the popular Bradley-Terry-Luce model \citep{bradley1952rank,luce1959individual}, the ranking is point-identified if and only if the tournament graph is connected.
-In a connected tournament graph, the knowledge of the DGP of the observed interactions allows to rank any pair of teams, even if they are represented by distant vertices.
+In a connected tournament graph, the knowledge of the DGP of the observed interactions allow to rank any pair of teams, even if they are represented by distant vertices.
 This result is driven by the assumption that the probability of each outcome is a known function of the difference between latent merits.
-While our results show that this assumption provides strong identification power, we also demonstrate that informative inference about rankings remains possible even when the linear parametric assumption is relaxed.
+Although our results show that this assumption provides strong identification power, we also demonstrate that informative inference about rankings remains possible even when the linear parametric assumption is relaxed.
 This provides researchers with more flexibility in cases where there is no clear rationale for choosing a specific parametric form.